Cell (novel): Plot

-En route, they learn that as "flock-killers," they have been psychically marked as untouchables, to be shunned by other normies.
-Following a petty squabble on the road, Alice is killed by a loutish pair of normies.
-The group buries her and arrives in Clay's hometown of Kent Pond, where they discover notes which tell them Clay's estranged wife Sharon was turned into a phoner, but their son Johnny survived for several days, before he and the other normies were prompted by the phoners to head to the supposedly cell phone-free Kashwak.
-Clay has another nightmare which reveals that once there, the normie refugees were all exposed to the Pulse.
-He remains intent on finding his son, but after meeting another group of flock-killers, Tom and Jordan decide to avoid the ceremonial executions the phoners have planned.
-Before separating, the group discovers that Alice's murderers were psychically compelled into a gruesome suicide act for touching an untouchable.
+En route, they learn that as "flock-killers", they have been psychically marked as untouchables, to be shunned by other normies.
+Alice is killed by a pair of normies.
+In Clay's hometown of Kent Pond, they discover his estranged wife Sharon was turned into a phoner, but their son Johnny survived.
+Clay has another nightmare revealing that the normie refugees were exposed to the Pulse.
+He remains intent on finding his son, but after meeting another group of flock-killers, Tom and Jordan decide to avoid the executions the phoners have planned.
+Before separating, the group discovers that Alice's murderers were psychically compelled into suicide for touching an untouchable.

-Clay sets off alone, but the others soon reappear driving a small school bus; the phoners have used their ever-increasing psychic powers to force them to rejoin him.
-One of the flock-killers, construction worker Ray Huizenga, surreptitiously gives Clay a cell phone and a phone number, telling him to use them when the time is right; Ray then commits suicide.
-The group arrives at Kashwak, the site of a half-assembled county fair, where increasing numbers of phoners are beginning to behave erratically and break out of the flock.
-Jordan theorizes that a computer program caused the Pulse and that, while it is still broadcasting into the battery-powered cell phone network, it has become corrupted with a computer worm that has infected the newer phoners with a mutated Pulse.
-Nevertheless, an entire army of phoners is waiting for them and Clay notices Sharon is among them.
-The phoners lock the group in the fair's exhibition hall for the night; tomorrow is the ceremonial execution to be psychically broadcast to all phoners and remaining normies in the world.
+Clay sets off alone, but the others soon reappear.
+A flock-killer, construction worker Ray Huizenga, gives Clay a cell phone and a phone number, telling him to use them when the time is right; Ray then commits suicide.
+The group arrives at Kashwak, the site of a half-assembled county fair, where increasing numbers of phoners begin behaving erratically and break from the flock.
+Jordan theorizes that a program caused the Pulse and that, while it is still broadcasting into the cell phone network, it is corrupted with a computer worm that has infected the newer phoners with a mutated Pulse.
+Nevertheless, an army of phoners is waiting for them, and Sharon is among them.
+The phoners lock the group in the fair's exhibition hall for the night; the following morning their execution will be psychically broadcast across the world.

-As Clay awaits their morning execution, he sees Ray's unspoken plan: Ray had filled the rear of the bus with explosives, wired a phone-triggered detonator to them and killed himself to prevent the phoners from telepathically discovering the explosives.
-The group breaks a window for Jordan to squeeze through and he drives the vehicle into the midst of the inert phoners.
-Thanks to a jury-rigged cell phone patch set up by the pre-Pulse fair workers, Clay is able to detonate the bomb and wipe out the Raggedy Man and his flock.
+While awaiting their execution, Clay realizes Ray filled the bus with explosives and killed himself to prevent the flock from telepathically discovering them.
+Jordan drives the vehicle into the inert phoners.
+Thanks to a jury-rigged cell phone patch set up by the pre-Pulse fair workers, Clay detonates the bomb, wiping out the Raggedy Man and his flock.